danilocasim/bantay-kalsada/README.md

-# Bantay Kalsada
+# Bisto

-Bantay Kalsada is a PWA-first community road reporting platform designed to help citizens report road hazards quickly, track them publicly, and encourage accountable follow-through from the appropriate office or response team.
+Bisto is a PWA-first community road reporting platform designed to help citizens report road hazards quickly, track them publicly, and encourage accountable follow-through from the appropriate office or response team.

 The project focuses on a simple but high-value civic workflow: